Faculty, Investigators & Support Staff

 Dr. Armstrong is professor emeritus in the Department of Pharmacy Practice and Science at the University of Arizona College of Pharmacy and president of Strategic Therapeutics, LLC.
 He obtained his BS in pharmacy from The University of Arizona and his PharmD degree from the University of Missouri-Kansas City.
 Dr. Armstrong has written many articles and given numerous presentations on disease management and pharmacoeconomic applications.
 Dr. Armstrong serves as a scientific reviewer for publications submitted to the Journal of the American Pharmaceutical Association, Pharmacotherapy, American Journal of Health-System Pharmacy, Disease Management, Archives of Internal Medicine, Clinical Therapeutics, and Disease Management & Health Outcomes.
 He has been involved in numerous managed care database evaluations of disease areas including asthma, depression, prostate disease, infectious diseases, community acquired pneumonia, heart failure, diabetes mellitus, epilepsy, Sickle cell disease, and hypertension.
 Dr. Armstrong brings a strong background in pharmacotherapy and pharmacoeconomics.

-Rhys Axon is an Assistant Professor in the Department of Pharmacy Practice and Science at the University of Arizona College of Pharmacy, Tucson.
-Dr. Axon serves as an investigator at the center for health outcomes and pharmacoeconomics (HOPE) and on the Medication Management Center/SinfoniaRx research team.
-Dr. Axon’s research and teaching interests include improving the economic, clinical, and humanistic outcomes associated with managing chronic conditions, particularly pain and the opioid crisis.
-He is also interested in pharmacy education, research design, and social & administrative pharmacy.
-He uses both qualitative and quantitative research methodologies in his research, including: survey design, focus groups and interviews, systematic reviews and meta-analysis, administrative claims databases, clinical outcomes assessment, and pharmacoeconomic methodologies.
+Rhys Axon, PhD, MPharm, MS, MRPharmS, is an Assistant Professor in the Department of Pharmacy Practice and Science at the University of Arizona College of Pharmacy.
+He received his MPharm (2014) from The University of Reading and later practiced community pharmacy in the United Kingdom.
+He received his MS (2017) and PhD (2019) in pharmaceutical economics, policy, and outcomes from the University of Arizona.
+Dr. Axon serves as an investigator at the Center for Health Outcomes and Pharmacoeconomics (HOPE) and as co-director of the University of Arizona College of Pharmacy Outcomes Research Group.
+Dr. Axon’s research interests include improving the economic, clinical, and humanistic outcomes associated with managing chronic conditions, particularly pain and the opioid crisis, using both qualitative and quantitative methodologies.
 He also supports student pharmacists and pharmacists with scholarly activities and seeks to demonstrate the value of the pharmacy profession.
-Dr. Axon is a member of several professional organizations including the American Association of Colleges of Pharmacy (AACP), Association of Managed Care Pharmacy (AMCP), and the International Society for Pharmacoeconomic and Outcomes Research (ISPOR) among others.
+Dr. Axon has published over 40 peer-reviewed research articles and presented his research at both national and international conferences.
+Dr. Axon is also a member of several professional organizations such as the American Association of Colleges of Pharmacy (AACP) and the International Society for Pharmacoeconomic and Outcomes Research (ISPOR).

 Brian Erstad, PharmD, MCCM, FCCP, FASHP